Posts Tagged ‘endangered’

 In September 2002, while working with the RFD in Kaeng Krachan in conjunction with WWF-Thailand, I made a trip into the park to set up some infra-red camera-traps at mineral licks about 12 kilometres from Sam Yot Gate.
 The cameras were attached to trees on trails leading to the salt licks and left for one month.

-When the films were processed in October, low and behold, Pang Durian was spotted passing one of the cameras at about 4 o’clock one morning, her deformed left leg clearly visible.
+When the films were processed in October, low and behold, ‘Pang Durian’ was spotted passing one of the cameras at about 4 o’clock one morning, her deformed left leg clearly visible.
 It almost seemed as if she was saying, “Here I am!”
-Other elephants were captured on the same roll of film around the same time, indicating that the remarkable little tusker was obviously in good hands.
+Other elephants captured on the same roll of film around the same time meant that this remarkable little elephant was now obviously in good hands.
 She had come full circle and had been adopted by a herd.
 A magnificent testimony to the tenacity of Thai elephants and a wonderful Walt Disney ending to the whole scenario.

-Countless conflicts have arisen between villagers and the real owners of the land _ the creatures whose ancestors have lived there for thousands of years.
+Countless conflicts have arisen between villagers and the real owners of the land; the creatures whose ancestors have lived there for thousands of years.
 Many elephants have been persecuted and killed by poisoning, gunshot wounds and electrocution (electric fences carrying an alternating current of 220 volts are used).
 Fireworks are set off to chase them out of mango orchards and pineapple plantations.
 But this tactic only frightens them temporarily; the elephants get bolder.
 Some have gone on the rampage tearing up villagers’ houses, RFD buildings and other facilities.

-Wild elephants have also been killed or maimed by vehicles travelling along paved roads in protected areas where there are no speed limits in force.
+Wild elephants have also been killed or maimed by vehicles traveling along paved roads in protected areas where there are no speed limits in force.
 Accidents usually happen at night when the animals are difficult to spot until it is too late.

 Probably the most appalling treatment meted out to pachyderms is the beatings baby elephants snatched from the wild have to endure as their captors try to make them toe the line.
 Most are fed totally unsuitable food that lacks the necessary protein, minerals and vitamins.
 Later, these youngsters will be forced to ply the hot, dusty polluted streets of Thai towns begging for food and money.